Impact on individuals

 Our service users are at the heart of everything we do, and the most important test of whether we are getting things right is in seeing their successes and hearing their stories.

-Meanwhile, our Double Impact Recovery Academies in Nottingham and Mansfield create opportunities for people whose alcohol or drug dependency has limited access to education and training.
+Our Recovery Academies in Nottingham, Mansfield and Lincolnshire create opportunities for people whose alcohol or drug dependency has limited access to education and training.
 Based on a ‘5 ways to wellbeing model’, individuals are empowered to connect with others, be active in their community, take notice of their development , learn new skills and approaches and give back to society.

 Double Impact believes that effective, long-term recovery takes place within the community.
 Our services act as supportive pathways that connect people with the wider recovery community, encouraging individuals to develop their own support networks.